Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Online Methods

 \subsection{Acknowledgments}

 The authors acknowledge Dr. Rafael Sanchez (INAM, UJI), Dr. Kumara Cordero (ICN2), Dr. Jessica Padilla (ICN2) for assisting with transient photoluminescence, piezoresponse force microscopy and X-ray diffraction measurements, respectively.
 S.G. acknowledges the PREBIST Cofund grant.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 754558.
+S.V. acknowledges the support of the Spanish Ministry of Economy through FPI-SO2018.
 G.C. acknowledges financial support from the Catalan government (grant number 2021 SGR 0129), and from the Spanish Research Agency (Agencia Estatal de Investigación), project number PID2023-148673NB-I00.
 K.J.T. acknowledges funding from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 101125457 (ERC CoG ``EQUATE'') and Spanish MCIN/AEI project PID2022-142730NB-I00 ``HYDROPTO'').
 All research at ICN2 is supported by a Severo Ochoa Grant CEX2021-001214-S. A.M.S., K.M., X.X., and A.M.R. acknowledge support for theoretical modeling of quantum scattering processes from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0024942.
 Computational support was provided by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy, Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
 K.M. acknowledges the JSPS Overseas Research Fellowship.